Before I answer if Intersex Transexuals Exist, let me first educate and give the definitions of Intersex, Endosex, Intergender, and Altersex.

 Note: Some people legally change their gender now, depending on the laws of their government, and do not ever feel they have to undergo sex assignment surgeries.

-Intersex Transexual do exist, however they were born Dyadic NOT Intersex.
+Intersex Transexual, or Altersex People, do exist, however they were born with a biological Endosex body and NOT and Intersex body.

 If you are confused about certain definitions used, please visit my pages: LGBTQIA+ Definitions and Human Sexuality.